DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

   corresponding concept in lecture (do not turn in).
 * In preparation of checkpoint-1 for your replication/survey paper:
   1. Write a one sentence summary of the problem being investigated in conrete, testable terms.
+Given a proposed solution to the problem, the summary should make it clear how to (quantifiably) judge if such a solution is a success.
   2. Draw the main table/figure of results of your paper, be as specific as possible.
+This should illustrate a (proposed) solution to the problem stated in 1.
   3. Write one sentence on the broader applicability of the result.
 Why is it impactful?